ovh/docs/pages/cloud/private-cloud/how_to_disconnect_an_iso_image_from_vm/guide.en-ca.md

 ## Objective

 If an ISO is connected to a VM, the VM cannot be migrated, either manually or automatically.
-This can prevent DRS from working properly and the host that hosts it from being serviced.
+This can prevent DRS from working properly, and the host to be put in maintenance mode.

 ## Requirements